 Thermostat of Fan

 After this, you need to adjust the thermostat of the attic fan, and it should range between 100 to 110 degrees Fahrenheit.

 In addition, if moisture in your attic becomes high, a humidity sensor should be available.
-For every increase in the thermostat setting during summer, an attic fan can save you 3 to 4 percent on your energy bills.
+An attic fan can save you 3 to 4 percent on your energy bills for every increase in the thermostat setting during summer.

 If the ridge vent is positioned, it’s generally not ideal to utilize a vent fan since there is a tendency that the fan will bring in air from the ridge vent.
 As a result, this functions against the usual purpose of the ridge to release warm air off the attic when it is high.

 Attic fans play an essential role in cooling your house during summer.
-They also reduce your energy bill costs as they can be a supplement for air conditioners.
+They also reduce your energy bill costs as they can supplement air conditioners.